The Christmas Ball - Emily Owen

 ‘You’re a very graceful dancer, Molly.’

 ‘I didn’t feel as self-conscious as I usually do at a dance.
 I wasn’t really aware of what was happening around me, I only thought about you.’
-Seeing the beaming smile that lit up her face and the gleam of her emerald eyes, Arthur was suddenly possessed by a strong urge to kiss her.
+On seeing the beaming smile that lit up her face and the gleam of her emerald eyes, Arthur was suddenly possessed by a strong urge to kiss her.
 As he succumbed to the desire, his hand slid below her waist.
-Molly offered no objection.
+Molly made no objection.
 How his kisses still set her alight inside!

 ‘You are a devil, Mr Greenwood.’
-Molly grinned, once he released her.
+Molly grinned, once he’d released her.

 ‘You are more like Hecate than an angel, Miss Abernathy.’

-She retrieved her parcel and stood to take her leave.
+She retrieved her parcel and rose to take her leave.
+‘Goodnight, Arthur.’

 The clock in the sitting room struck one but neither of its occupants took heed.
 Work was slow at this time of year and they had little to be awake for in the morning.